bgailleton/fastflow_taichi/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We will welcome contributions once the first version is stable.

 ### Development Setup
 ```bash